-Consider any relevant limitation periods that would apply to claims that could be made against you, so you can set a sensible retention policy for records in case you need to defend a claim.
+For example, the limitation period on most legal claims is six years and some claims can be brought up to fifteen years later, so you need set a sensible retention policy for records in case you need to defend a claim.

 Storing closed files can be one of the highest costs of closure.
 Files should not be held indefinitely, and you should have a retention plan for how long files need to be kept.
 Consider whether you can hand files back to the former client, or destroy any files that are outside your retention period to reduce the number of records that need to be stored.
 You could also consider whether files can be kept in electronic form or whether another firm could take over storage of the files.
 Files must be stored in an orderly way, so that you can access them if needed later.

 Also remember that you will need to continue to have access to any records kept digitally.
 Consider how these will be stored.
 You may need to continue to pay for cloud storage and should ensure that passwords are stored securely in case they are needed in future.